abby3010/DSCWOW_Fooduko/README.md

-# fooduko

-Fooduko mobile app
+# Fooduko mobile app

 ## Getting Started
+# FOODUKO
+An online forum to provide interactive information about specifically INDIAN Food.🥦 Indian Food has a vast variety and Indian cuisine consists of a variety of regional and traditional cuisines native to the Indian subcontinent.🍤
+Given the diversity in soil, climate, culture, ethnic groups, and occupations, these cuisines vary substantially and use locally available spices, herbs, vegetables, and fruits.🍄🧄🍆🌽

-This project is a starting point for a Flutter application.
+This project is still at developent phase od SDLC.

 A few resources to get you started if this is your first Flutter project: